The openVA Toolkit for Verbal Autopsies: Summarizing results

 The CSMFs can also be aggregated for easier visualization of groups of causes.
-For InterVA-4 cause list, we included an example grouping built into the package, so the aggregated CSMFs can be compared directly.
+For the InterVA-4 cause list, we included an example grouping built into the package, so the aggregated CSMFs can be compared directly.
 In practice, the grouping of causes of deaths often needs to be determined according to context and the research question of interest.
-Changing the grouping can be easily achieved by modifying the \code{grouping} argument in \code{stackplotVA()} function.
-For example, to facilitate the new category of \texttt{Undetermined} returned by InterVA, we first modify the grouping matrix to include it as a new cause:
+Changing the grouping can be easily achieved by modifying the \texttt{grouping} argument in the \texttt{stackplotVA()} function.
+For example, to facilitate the new category of \texttt{Undetermined} returned by InterVA, we first modify the grouping matrix to include it as a new cause and visualize the aggregated CSMF estimates in Figure \ref{fig:vis-2}.